co-log/co-log/README.md

 core, we are striving to provide beginner-friendly API.
 The library also contains complete documentation with a lot of beginner-friendly examples, explanations and tutorials to guide users.
-The combination of pragmatic approach to logging and fundamental Haskell abstractions allows us to create highly composable and configurable logging framework.
+The combination of a pragmatic approach to logging and fundamental Haskell abstractions allows us to create a highly composable and configurable logging framework.

-If you're interested in how different Haskel typeclasses are used to implement core functions of `co-log`, you can read the following blog post which goes in detail about internal implementation specifics:
+If you're interested in how different Haskell typeclasses are used to implement core functions of `co-log`, you can read the following blog post which goes into detail about internal implementation specifics:

 * [co-log: Composable Contravariant Combinatorial Comonadic Configurable Convenient Logging](https://kowainik.github.io/posts/2018-09-25-co-log)